VJ-144/Ising-Model/README.txt

-            N - length of axis for square spin matrix configuration kT - desired temperature to run simulation Model - must specify either 'Glauber' or 'Kawasaki' BatchRun - must specify either 'false' or 'true'
+            N - length of axis for square spin matrix configuration kT - desired temperature to run simulation Model - must specify either 'Glauber' or 'Kawasaki' BatchRun - must specify either 'False' or 'True'

             The BatchRun parameter runs the code for varied temperatures from 1.0-3.0K in increments of 0.1K while feeding the previously calculated spin matrix back into the simulation

-            example: 'python run.isling.simulation.py 50 1.5 Glauber false'
+            example: 'python run.isling.simulation.py 50 1.5 Glauber False'
-                     This would run the ising simulation for a single temperature 1.5 at matrix size 50x50
+                      This would run the ising simulation for a single temperature 1.5 at matrix size 50x50N using Glauber dynamics

-----    The PlotObservables.py file takes the stored data files to calculate heat capacity and susceptabilty data
+----    The PlotObservables.py file takes the stored data files saved in directories to calculate heat capacity and
-        as well as plot the graphs at varied temperatures.
-This file uses previously run and saved data of the ising simulation for both Glauber and Kawasaki dynamics at 50x50N to create plots.
+	susceptabilty data as well as plot the graphs at varied temperatures.
+This file uses previously run and saved data of the ising simulation for both Glauber and Kawasaki dynamics at spin matrix 50x50N to create plots.
         The code is run with the arguments:

         'python PlotObservables.py Model'